-- be able to include such LPs in the borrowing base at all). - The MLPA does not squarely address the full range of variables associated with increasingly complex Fund structures and the corresponding impact on SCFs (such as the potential need to accommodate "cascading pledges" or cross-collateralize borrowings due to ERISA or tax concerns that arise with other Fund entities such as feeder funds or alternative investment vehicles).
-This may be attributable to the fact that the MLPA is a model document which is not intended to address these variables.
+The MLPA does not squarely address the full range of variables associated with increasingly complex fund structures and the corresponding impact on SCFs, such as the potential need to accommodate cascading pledges or cross-collateralize borrowings[3] due to Employee Retirement Income Security Act or tax concerns that arise with other fund entities, such as feeder funds or alternative investment vehicles.
+This may be attributable to the fact that the MLPA is a model document that is not intended to address these variables.